 - Click the HTTPS and network tab.
 The TLS domains page appears, displaying any domains for which you have TLS either enabled or for which TLS can be enabled.
 If you've not yet started setting up TLS on any of your domains, this page appears empty.

-- Click the Add HTTPS to your domains button.
+- Click the Secure another domain button.
 The Enter domain window appears.

 Click the I want to bring my own certificate and private key link.
 The TLS certificates tab appears displaying the secure upload controls.

 Drag and drop your private key file into the drag and drop area to upload your private key file.
 Alternately, click the Browse for key file link to navigate to the file on your system using the file picker.

 The private key appears below the upload controls and displays the Unmatched key label prominently on the left.